NixOS/nix.dev/source/tutorials/nix-language.md

 The preceding shell command writes the characters `123` to the file `data` in the current directory.

-The above Nix expression refers to this file as `./data` and converts the file system path to a string with [string interpolation](string-interpolation) `${ ... }`.
+The above Nix expression refers to this file as `./data` and converts the file system path to an [interpolated string](string-interpolation) `${ ... }`.

-Only values that can be represented as a character string are allowed for string interpolation.
+Such interpolated expressions must evaluate to something that can be represented as a character string.
 A file system path is such a value, and its character string representation is the corresponding Nix store path.

 The Nix store path is obtained by taking the hash of the file's contents (`<hash>`) and combining it with the file name (`<name>`).